-NGC 1028 - Intermediate Spiral Galaxy morphological classification
+NGC 1028 - Intermediate Spiral Galaxy in Aries morphological classification

-NGC 1028 - Intermediate Spiral Galaxy is classified as Intermediate Spiral (SABb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 1028 - Intermediate Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 1028 - Intermediate Spiral Galaxy in Aries is classified as Intermediate Spiral (SABb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 1028 - Intermediate Spiral Galaxy in Aries in the Hubble de Vaucouleurs sequence.